ericchiang/blog/content/post/containers-from-scratch.md

 So much for containment.

 This is where we get to talk about namespaces.
-Namespaces are the chroots of things like the process tree, network interfaces, and mounts allowing us to restrict a process' view of these systems.
+Namespaces allow us to create restricted views of systems like the process tree, network interfaces, and mounts.

 Creating namespace is super easy, just a single syscall with one argument, [`unshare`](https://linux.die.net/man/2/unshare).
 The `unshare` command line tool gives us a nice wrapper around this syscall and lets us setup namespaces manually.
-In this case, we'll create a PID namespace for the shell.
+In this case, we'll create a PID namespace for the shell, then execute the chroot like the last example.

 ```
-$ # -p to create a PID namespace, -f to fork, --mount-proc remounts /proc
-$ sudo unshare -p -f --mount-proc=$PWD/rootfs/proc chroot rootfs /bin/bash
+$ sudo unshare -p -f --mount-proc=$PWD/rootfs/proc \
+    chroot rootfs /bin/bash
 root@localhost:/# ps aux
 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND
 root         1  0.0  0.0  20268  3240 ?
 S    22:34   0:00 /bin/bash